 - Le Tastevin – Î Île Saint Louis – 46 rue St Louis en l’ile 75004 Paris 01 43 54 17 31 Not expensive (by Paris standards).
 Window table for two is awesome.
 We take a taxi ride home afterwards asking the driver to take us by the Arc de Triumphe and get a great view of all the Paris sites by night.

 - Restaurant Kei.
 Japanese French.
 The chef is going for his third Michelin star and I have no doubt he will earn it!
 We had the petit tasting menu and I could not imagine any more food than what was served.
 Excellent service, amazing meal though the lights could be a bit more dim to create a more romantic style restaurant.
 Great place to bring a few girlfriends!

 - Also go to the top of the Peninsula Hotel for a drink during good weather.
 It’s a remarkable place to meet interesting people and the views can’t be beat.”

 Thank you for your suggestions!

-If you are headed to Paris in the near future (perhaps you’ve been invited to a certain royal wedding this weekend and plan a quick jaunt over the pond on Sunday?), you may want to read more in-depth reviews in our favorite restaurant blog, Paris by Mouth.
+If you have any other suggestions for Heather or for us … let us know!
+And if this list doesn’t suffice, you may want to read more in-depth reviews in our favorite restaurant blog, Paris by Mouth.
 David Lebovitz and his team do a fabulous job of reviewing in depth some of the restaurants on our list … and will give you suggestions for many many more, as well.